AstroCB/SATQOTD/README.md

 -Add answer checking and explanation for Python (in progress)

--Cleanup interface for HTML _(Deprecated: though API format makes better format in HTML w/ iframes impossible, I may do it in pure HTML later)_
+-_Cleanup interface for HTML (Deprecated: though API format makes better format in HTML w/ iframes impossible, I may do it in pure HTML later)_